Half day (4 hours)

 - Building the business case

-The nature of this workshop is such that a wide range of backgrounds and experience can benefit from attending, from business’s, public sector and charity organisations.
+The nature of this course is such; that a wide range of organisational sectors and individual levels of experiences can benefit from attending

 Justine Oakes is a chartered environmentalist with over 20 years professional experience and is the Sustainability Manager at the University of Suffolk working towards raising the collective bar for sustainable development in the tertiary education sector.
 Justine is a founding member of the Suffolk Sustainability Institute and the current project management lead on Business and Research, she works closely with Suffolk County Council and regional organisations to progress opportunities within the University and support external initiatives.
 Justine is currently a the South East Convenor for the Environmental Association for Universities and Colleges, sits on the Carbon Charter Assessment Panel, the Suffolk Climate Change Partnership and Wild Anglia committee's and is a founding committee member for Eden Rose Coppice SE.
 Justine's current focus is to champion innovative approaches to sustainable development that explore and recognise the economic and environmental impacts of social sustainability, the challenges of organisational behavioural change and the importance of external partnership engagement.